jundalisay/spblist/content/en/research/paracelsus/sulphur/chapter-07.md

 Then they took that Sulphur, which the Alchymist found, and they did what the Alchymist would have done, they began to work divers ways, and to make experiments of Sulphur in divers strange kind of furnaces, which the Alchymist had: but in the conclusion of every operation there was brought forth nothing but Matches, such as old women usually sell to light candles withall.

-Then they began a new work, and sublimed, and calcined Sulphur according to the Alchymists pleasure; but in what way soever they worked it, it succeeded as before, for still they made nothing but Matches; then said the Alchymist to Saturn, Truly Sir, I see it will not succeed according to my fancy, I beseech thee doe you work alone, what you knowest.
+Then they began a new work, and sublimed, and calcined Sulphur according to the Alchymists pleasure; but in what way soever they worked it, it succeeded as before, for still they made nothing but Matches; then said the Alchymist to Saturn:

-Then Saturn said:
+{{< l a="Alchemist" >}}
+Truly Sir, I see it will not succeed according to my fancy, I beseech you to do what you know.
+{{< /l >}}

+{{< r a="Saturn" >}}
+See then, and learn.
+{{< /r >}}

-See then, and learn. he  then took two Mercuries of a differing substance, but of one originall, which Saturn washed in his owne urine, and called them Sulphurs of Sulphurs, and mixed the fixed with the volatile, and the composition being made, he  put it into its proper vessell, and lest the Sulphur should fly away, he  set a keeper over him, and then put him into a bath of a most gentle heat, according as the matter required, and he  made all things very well.
+He then took two Mercuries of a differing substance, but of one originall, which Saturn washed in his owne urine, and called them Sulphurs of Sulphurs, and mixed the fixed with the volatile, and the composition being made, he  put it into its proper vessell, and lest the Sulphur should fly away, he  set a keeper over him, and then put him into a bath of a most gentle heat, according as the matter required, and he  made all things very well.

-Then they made the Philosophers Stone because of the true matter a true thing must needs bee made.
+Then they made the Philosophers Stone because of the true matter a true thing must needs be made.

 The Alchymist being very glad took the Stone with the glass, and beholding the colour thereof, which was like burnt blood, he  was amazed, and by reason of too much joy he  began to leap, in which leaping the glasse fell out of his hands upon the ground, and was broken.